Bugatti Royale: Engine

 The overhead cam straight 8 engine was based on an aero design that had been done for the French Air Ministry, but never produced.
 Its huge iron block was cast in one unit with an integrated cylinder head.
-At approx. 1.4 m long x 1.1 m high, is physically one of the largest engines ever made for a passenger automobile; it also had one of the largest displacements,12.7 l, with each cylinder displacing more than the entire engine of the contemporary Type 40 touring car.
+At approx. 1.4 m long x 1.1 m high, it is physically one of the largest engines ever made for a passenger automobile; it also had one of the largest displacements,12.7 l, with each cylinder displacing more than the entire engine of the contemporary Type 40 touring car.

 It had a bore of 125 mm and stroke of 130 mm, 3 valves per cylinder (two inlet:one exhaust) driven by a centrally positioned single overhead camshaft.
 Only three bearings and only a single custom carburettor was used.
-Output was 275–300 hp @ 1800 rpm, and 875 lbft of torque.
+Output was 275–300 hp at 1800 rpm, and 875 lbft of torque.

 Grinding of the engine valves was a regular maintenance requirement, and removing them required removing and disassembling the large monobloc engine.